Heat pump hot water systems: the smart choice for WA homes

 Last updated: March 2026.
 Prices and specifications are indicative and subject to change.
 Always get professional advice and multiple quotes.

 Ready to act?
-Calculate your gas-to-electric savings → — see exactly what a heat pump and full electrification would save your household.
+Calculate your gas-to-electric savings → — see what a heat pump and full electrification could save your household.

 See how much you could save with solar, batteries, and smart tariff choices